Cambridge District Scout Archive

 The large crossword is not correctly numbered (see 21½ A) nor are all lines clued.
 The questions are not cryptic except in the softest form (see 33D).

-The response to the first small grid (not shown) suggests that most of the correspondents did not regularly complete crosswords.
+The response to the first small grid (above) suggests that most of the correspondents did not regularly complete crosswords.
 As a consequence each question in this crossword has been targeted at individual correspondents as indicated by the initials at the end of the clues.
 Some require answers that are totally dependent on knowing the individual or the group history.
 1A is seemingly an in-joke between at least two of the correspondents and refers to the 1939 camp at Brynbac.

 It is very much of the era and some questions assume a joint knowledge of military terminology.
 Many may have been assimilated by the wider population but ‘Short Army Code’ (63D) and ‘School equivalent of CB’ (44A) would appear to be of a more specialised category.
 (Probably Confined to Barracks but I cannot find an answer – 2 letters D_).
 57D ‘7 days—‘ is probably another example.